 4. Mammiyoor Sri Mahadeva Temple

 Your Thrissur temples list is incomplete without the inclusion of the famous Shiva temple, Mammiyoor Sri Mahadeva Temple also located in Guruvayur.
 The presiding God is Lord Shiva who is seen here with his companions Ayyappa, Subramanya and Ganesha.
+It is one of the most amazing temples near Thrissur that should definitely be on your itinerary if you are visiting with your family.

 Location: Mammiyur Devaswom, Guruvayur P.O, Mammiyoor, Guruvayur, Thrissur